 The Marble Arch Caves Global Geopark (cross-border counties Fermanagh and Cavan).

 The Marble Arch Caves UNESCO Global Geopark is the World’s first UNESCO Global Geopark crossing an international border.
-It lies in the northwest corner of the island of Ireland, much of it is in Co Fermanagh in Northern Ireland, which is part of the United Kingdom and a sizeable remainder is in Co Cavan in the Republic of Ireland.
+It lies in the northwest corner of the island of Ireland, much of it is in Co Fermanagh in Northern Ireland, which is part of the United Kingdom, and a sizeable remainder is in Co Cavan in the Republic of Ireland.

-The region displays a classic, glaciated landscape comprising of extensive uplands that have been smoothed down by successive ice sheets.
-The uplands are intersected by broad u-shaped valleys that sweep down to the surrounding lowlands where numerous lakes have formed in glacial hollows and swarms of drumlins form many egg-shaped, rounded hills.
-The uplands contain extensive areas of forest, blanket bog, and karst where the underlying limestone has been carved out by the abundant rainfall to form significant cave systems including the world-famous Marble Arch Caves.
+The region displays a classic, glaciated landscape, comprising extensive uplands that successive ice sheets have smoothed.
+The uplands are intersected by broad U-shaped valleys that sweep down to the surrounding lowlands, where numerous lakes have formed in glacial hollows, and swarms of drumlins form many egg-shaped, rounded hills.
+The uplands contain extensive areas of forest, blanket bog, and karst, where the underlying limestone has been carved by abundant rainfall to form significant cave systems, including the world-famous Marble Arch Caves.

 The caves are widely regarded as a world-class natural attraction containing marvelous stream passages formed by three rivers that sink underground on the slopes of Cuilcagh Mountain.